CS-UCY-EPL343/epl343.winter23.team15/README.md

 pip install django,
 pip install pillow,

-and then we user on VSC's terminal the python manage.py runserver in order to run the webside.
+and then we use on VSC's terminal the python manage.py runserver in order to run the webside.